Skip to main content

 Staff Privacy Notice

-During the course of its employment activities, The Welsh Ambulance Service, collects, stores and processes personal information about prospective, current and former staff.
+During the course of its employment activities, the Welsh Ambulance Service, collects, stores and processes personal information about prospective, current and former staff.

 We recognise the need to treat staff personal and sensitive data in a fair and lawful manner.
 No personal information held by us will be processed unless the requirements for fair and lawful processing can be met.